jdblackstar/notion-invoices/README.md

 # Notion-Stripe Invoice Sync

-A service that provides two-way synchronization between Stripe invoices and a Notion database.
+A service that syncs invoices between Stripe and Notion.

 ## Features

-- Real-time sync of invoice data from Stripe to Notion via webhooks
+- Real-time sync from Stripe to Notion using webhooks
-- Ability to edit billing period in Notion and sync it back to Stripe as part of the memo
+- Edit billing period in Notion and sync it to Stripe
-- Configurable field mapping between systems
-- Error handling and retry mechanisms for failed API calls
+- Background sync to catch any missed updates
-- Logging of all sync activities
+- Detailed logging of all activities

 ## Setup